-Online photo contests can be a great way to activate your audience.
-They’re fun, interactive and often generate sharing that can expose your radio station to new potential listeners.
+Online photo contests can be a great way to activate a radio audience and drive traffic online.
+They’re fun, interactive and often generate sharing that can expose the radio station to new potential listeners.

 How To Make Online Photo Contests Rock

 If enough time and resources are devoted to managing the campaign, online photo contests can be an efficient and affordable way to promote and build an active database.